What are the office hours?

 How can I obtain a list of registered contractors?

 Contact the Building Division at (440) 234-2218 and specify the type of contractor that is needed.
-The secretary can provide a list of contractors that are registered until December 31 of the current year.
+The secretary can provide a list of contractors that are currently registered.
+Contractors need to renew yearly.

 Can a contractor register for more than one trade?